-- 5. In the Content Editor, in each edit frame menu command definition item, in the Data section, set the Header field to the menu label that should appear in the user interface - 6.
+- 4. In the Content Editor, in each edit frame menu command definition item, in the Data section, in the Header field, enter the menu label that should appear in the Page Editor for the menu command. - 5.
 In the Content Editor, in each edit frame menu command definition item, in the Data section, set the Icon field to an icon for the menu item.

-You can also use this icon for the edit frame menu command definition item itself.9
+You can also use this icon for the edit frame menu command definition item itself.
+10